 - EXPLORATION WITHOUT COMPROMISE.
 Easily find our most sustainable products with this badge.
 To qualify, apparel, equipment and accessories must be made with 75% or greater recycled, regenerative and/or responsibly sourced renewable materials by weight.

 The North Face Bedford thick down jacket on Amazon.com – When you need to get that shot in the snow, this coat is what you need.

-It has great big pockets to fit an iPad and a spare camera in, and side pockets to put your hands in when cold.
+It has great big pockets to fit an iPad, a spare camera, and side pockets to put your hands in when cold.
 I like that the hood is detachable as this helps with taking photos, and the fur can be taken off.

 I have never been cold in this coat, and I have been in some freezing temperatures.
 The coat is filled with down, which is great for keeping you warm.

 - 550-FILL GOOSE DOWN is tested for loftiness and moisture resistance for maximum warmth and comfort